Pre-Construction Condo Guide

 When deciding to purchase a condo, one of the first decisions you will be faced with is whether to go with a pre-construction condo or a more conventional resale condo.
 While the cosmetic appeal of buying a new condo unit may seem enticing, there are many aspects to consider before diving into the purchase.

-One of the main differences when purchasing a pre-construction condo, opposed to a resale condo, is the way it is financed.
+One of the main differences when purchasing a pre-construction condo, as opposed to a resale condo, is the way it is financed.
 On a resale condo, you can put down as little as 5% towards the purchase price.
 On a pre-construction condo, however, you are often required to have at least a 20% down payment.
-That amount may seem high but the full payment is broken up into smaller installments, made in what is usually referred to as the deposit structure.
+That amount may seem high, but the full payment is broken up into smaller instalments, made in what is usually referred to as the deposit structure.

 Here is an example of a typical deposit structure:

 - $3,000 with the offer